saurabhnative/hashnodeblogposts/ckoe33jau0fzzeps1g99sasmu.md

   );
 }
 ```
-By default the date returned by date picker is in YYYY-MM-DD format.
-Most of the times when we are passing date to backend server, we convert it to time in milliseconds/unix epoch format.
+By default, the date returned by the date picker is in YYYY-MM-DD format.
+Most of the times when we are passing the date to the backend server, we convert it to time in milliseconds/Unix epoch format.
 You can find more information about Unix epoch here:-
 https://www.epochconverter.com/

 So let's convert out date value to epoch as well:-